SpikeHD/rsRPC/README.md

 1. Download a binary from [releases](https://github.com/SpikeHD/rsRPC/releases), [GitHub Actions](https://www.github.com/SpikeHD/rsRPC/actions) or build it yourself below!
 2. If you just want to use the default detectable list, just run the binary!
-3. If you want to use your own detectable list, place a `detectable.json` file in the same directory as the binary (you can use [the arRPC one](https://raw.githubusercontent.com/OpenAsar/arrpc/main/src/process/detectable.json) as an example), then run the binary with `./rsrpc -d ./detectable.json`
+3. If you want to use your own detectable list, place a `detectable.json` file in the same directory as the binary (you can use [the arRPC one](https://raw.githubusercontent.com/OpenAsar/arrpc/main/src/process/detectable.json) as an example), then run the binary with `./rsrpc-cli -d ./detectable.json`

 ## Building the binary

 1. Clone the repository
-2. Place a `detectable.json` file in the root folder (you can use [the arRPC one](https://raw.githubusercontent.com/OpenAsar/arrpc/main/src/process/detectable.json) as an example)
-3. If you wanna try it out, run `cargo run --features binary -- -d ./detectable.json` in the root directory
-4. If you want to make a build, run `cargo build --features binary` in the root directory
+2. `cargo build -p rsrpc-cli --release`
-5. The binary will be in `target/release/rsrpc`
+3. Your file will be in `target/release/`

 ## Using as a library